-Formed in 2012 out of a successful partnership between i-genius and International Health Consulting, who organise an annual awards programme – Global Healthy Workplace Awards – with Summits in London (2013), Shanghai (2014), Florianopolis (2015) and Washington, DC (2016) and created the Roundtable Global Alliance for Healthy Workplaces in 2016.
+Formed in 2012 out of a successful partnership between i-genius and International Health Consulting, who organise an annual awards programme – Global Healthy Workplace Awards – with Summits in London (2013), Shanghai (2014), Florianopolis (2015) and Washington, DC (2016) (where it created the Roundtable Global Alliance for Healthy Workplaces in 2016) and Singapore (2017).

 Previous winners of the prestigious Global Healthy Workplace Awards include:

 Multinational Enterprise category: Chevron (2017), Unilever (2016), GSK (2015), IBM (2014), Royal Dutch Shell (2013)